Dani2525/DevOps-Course-Starter/README.md

 application can be seen on https://dani-m12-todoapp.azurewebsites.net

 ## lOGGING
-env variable Called lOG_LEVEL, configurably set to DEBUG or ERROR
+loggly is used to add logs to the todoapp env variable Called lOG_LEVEL, configurably set to DEBUG or ERROR LOGGLY_TOKEN used for authentication